 Before the first true side-by-side (the Yamaha Rhino) hit the market in 2004, the recreational off-road scene was dominated by Jeeps.
 It should come as no surprise that Jeep fans were the first to use portals just for fun.

-When it came to fitting a portal axle on a UTV, there needed to be a more elegant solution than hacking together hundreds of pounds of ill-fitting German parts together.
-SuperATV was the first to tinker with this idea creating a very early prototype that predates any other UTV portal gear lift.
-The portals you know and love today don't resemble that early prototype.
-It was bulky, nearly 80 lbs. per hub, and chain driven.
+When it came to fitting a portal axle on a UTV, there needed to be a more elegant solution than hacking together hundreds of pounds of ill-fitting German parts.
+SuperATV was the first to tinker with this idea, creating a very early prototype that predates any other UTV portal gear lift.
+The portals you know and love today don’t resemble that early prototype.
+It was bulky, nearly 80 pounds, and chain driven.

 That prototype never saw the light of day, but it was the first step to something greater.
 It took some time but eventually GDP Portal Gear Lifts were born with precision-ground and heat-treated gears, a thrust bearing for the output shaft that could handle any load, and a relatively lightweight casing that made it easy for anyone to install.

-Now they're taking over the UTV industry.
-From King of the Hammers to your buddy's backyard, you can find a GDP Portal Gear Lift just about anywhere.
-Their original intent — more clearance, more torque, and bigger tires — is still just as useful today as it was 70 years ago.
-It's just that now it's a whole lot more fun.
+Now they’re taking over the UTV industry.
+From King of the Hammers to your buddy’s backyard, you can find SuperATV GDP portals just about anywhere.
+Their original intent—more clearance, more torque, and bigger tires—is still just as useful today as it was 70 years ago.
+It’s just that now, it’s a whole lot more fun.

-UTVs are still new, RZRs and Mavericks are newer still, so it's remarkable that such innovative technology made its way into the industry so quickly.
+UTVs are still new, so it’s remarkable that such innovative technology made its way into the industry so quickly.
 With many years ahead for the industry to grow and mature, who knows what could be coming right around the corner?